Yashaskirnapure/Yashaskirnapure.github.io/_posts/2024-09-06-blog-post-title-from-file-name.md

 ### Finding unique values

 So, let us look at this problem from a programatic perspective.
 If we imagine our data as an array of numbers, the problem boils down to finding the number of unique items in the array.
-There are basically 2 ways we could tackle this-
+We could tackle this in the following ways-

 #### 1. Brute Force
 The most straightforward approach is to compare each element with every other element.